eif-courses/Web-security/README.md

 - Create roles for users e.g. Administrator - have full control access, Basic user - have less access to web page functionalitty, Guest - only can see home page.

 ### PRACTICAL TASKS
+___
+### 1 TASK (1 point).
+___
+- Software already installed in computer classrooms if you using personal computers you can download from software section.
+- Using OWASP Zed Attack Proxy Project (ZAP tool) try to find vulnerable website in "URL to Attack" field enter URL address and press start scan.
+In alerts tab you see all risks which is marked as warnings, medium and high priority risks.
+If you find web page with high priority risks first lecture you get bonus 1 point to your final evaluation.
+- Run A Windows Web development environment for Apache, MySQL, PHP databases and try to launch http://localhost:8888 if it working try to find wwww/ directory and add new webpage named myFirstPage.php, open that file and add simple code line <?php echo 'hello world!!!' ?> if everythis is fine and browser open your web page with text hello world !!! then you are ready to do next tasks.

+___
+### 2 TASK (1 point).
+___
+-
+___

 ### EXAM
 - Quiz from top 10 OWASP (Open Web Application Security Project) vulnerabilities.